-MPS are a group of rare, progressive genetic disorders which manifest early in life.
+MPS are a group of rare and progressive genetic disorders which can manifest early in life

 Mucopolysaccharidosis (MPS) is a group of rare genetic disorders characterized by a deficiency of lysosomal enzymes responsible for the normal degradation of glycosaminoglycans (GAGs).

 The accumulation of GAGs in the lysosomes of cells is the underlying cause of the symptoms of MPS.
 GAGs are important for the modulation of cell-to-cell signaling and the maintenance of tissue structure and function.
 Lysosomes are enclosed sacs of enzymes that break down large molecules, including GAGs, so that they can be passed to other parts of the cell or excreted.
 Due to genetic mutations, lysosomes in patients with MPS produce deficient versions of the enzymes that are necessary to break down GAGs.
 As a result, GAGs accumulate within the lysosomes, causing them to swell and interfere with the ordinary functioning of cells, leading to the symptoms associated with MPS.
 MPS is categorized by subtypes, depending on the enzyme that is deficient and the corresponding GAGs that accumulate.